Contents

 BofA's legal costs mount in Countrywide mortgage fiasco

-Prosecutors want BofA to pay $864 million over a program called 'The Hustle
+Prosecutors want BofA to pay $864 million over a program called 'The Hustle.'

 The bank already has shouldered about $50 billion in losses, settlements and other costs related to its Countrywide purchase.
 Federal prosecutors want BofA to pay $864 million after the bank's stinging defeat in a major civil fraud trial in October.
 A jury found BofA liable in a case centered on a Countrywide program called "The Hustle," which churned out risky home loans before selling them to mortgage giants Fannie Mae and Freddie Mac.
 But whatever penalty the bank might pay, it will amount to a mere drop in the bucket of BofA's legal bills — much of it stemming from its ill-fated acquisition of the former Calabasas mortgage lender in 2008.
 "It's chump change," said Dick Bove, bank analyst at Rafferty Capital Markets.
 The bank already has shouldered about $50 billion in loan and foreclosure losses, lawsuit settlements and investigations and legal defense costs stemming from its purchase of Countrywide, just as the housing market cratered.